sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

 BAW and Selenium Server Down/Up | Enable notification for server status.
 Server Status Check Interval | Time interval in seconds to check the availability of BAW and Selenium servers.

-If LDAPS is used, LDAPS server certificates need to be exported and imported into IDA server.
+If LDAPS is used, LDAPS server certificate need to be exported and imported into IDA server.
 ### Export and Import LDAPS Server Certificates on Liberty
 1. Export LDAPS server certificate into a file using below command:
 ```